LuigiZaccagnini/octo/README.md

 # Octo

-A tool that allows you to generate static sites based off of text data.
+A tool that allows you to generate static sites based off of text data and markdown.

-## Tool Setup
+## Package Install

-### Global

-This builds Octo so you can access it anywhere on your computer using the `octo` command.

-- Clone the repository
-- `cd` into the folder
-- run `npm i` to install all dependencies
+- Make sure you have [Node LTS](https://nodejs.org/en/download/) downloaded.
-- run `npm install -g .`
+- Run `npm i octo-ssg`.

 ## Features